kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

   All the tools needed to build or run kind work in WSL2, but some extra steps are needed to switch to WSL2.
 This page covers these steps in brief but also links to the official documentation if you would like more details.
 ---

-## Getting Windows 10
+## Getting Windows 10 or 11

-Download the latest ISO at https://www.microsoft.com/en-us/software-download/windows10ISO.
-Choose "Windows 10 May 2020 Update".
-If there's a later update, that will work too.
+Download the latest ISO at https://www.microsoft.com/en-us/software-download/.
+Choose the latest Windows 10 or Windows 11 release.

 ### Installing on a virtual machine